gdawel/sobrare-app/README.md

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+## [00.02.02] - 2025-09-15
+- This is a devepment version.
+The first version to be released will have the version updated to [1.0.0].

+### Fixed
+- Loading on old Controllers and Resources

 ## [00.02.01] - 2025-09-15
 - This is a devepment version.
 The first version to be released will have the version updated to [1.0.0].